 The profit margins in the footwear industry are typically quite high — thus the success of brands like Allbirds and Toms.
 But instead of putting that money in investors pockets, I’d like to see this project continue to grow it’s outreach in social responsibility.
 The hook is that 99% of our marketing will go toward social change — celebrating a teacher, funding a classroom, building a house.
 I like the idea of the triple bottom line, but I’d like to skew the percentages with a bias toward the community that’s spending their money.

 So for this particular project I’ve decided to simply engage in communities that appreciate the positive vibes that we’d like to share.
 We’ve already thrown two events in Brooklyn and Harlem for Seniors and we are headed back to benefit Teachers.
-Plus we are reaching out through other forms of engagement like Teach for America and Donors Choose in order to spread good will and grow the community.
+Plus we are reaching out through other forms of engagement like the Milbank Center and Harlem Grown in order to spread good will and grow the community.

 If people believe in our product and our outreach, hopefully they’ll also buy a few things along the way.
 The more they buy, the more outreach we can deliver.
 It’s like a church without the religion or a co-op without the food.
 The community simply needs to show up and support us as we support them.